edamianreynoso/arc-assb-controller/paper/main_draft.md

 | M_f, M_s | Fast/Slow memory | [0, 1] |
 | U | Uncertainty | [0, 1] |

-We interpret $\Phi$ as an IIT-inspired integration proxy (Tononi, 2008), $G$ as global workspace accessibility (Baars, 1988), and $P$ as predictive precision (Friston, 2010).
+We interpret $\Phi$ as an IIT-inspired integration proxy (Tononi, 2008) [CITA REQUERIDA], $G$ as global workspace accessibility (Baars, 1988) [CITA REQUERIDA], and $P$ as predictive precision (Friston, 2010) [CITA REQUERIDA].
 These are used as control-relevant latent variables rather than claims about human consciousness.

 ### 3.2 Cognitive Capacity